albertstarfield/project-zephyrine/README.md

 ### Phase II: The Adaptive GNC Deterministic Control System (In Progress)

-This is where Project Zephyrine evolves beyond a standard assistant into a high-reliability control platform, guided by the principles of avionics and deterministic systems.
+This is where Project Zephyrine evolves beyond a standard assistant into a high-reliability control platform, guided by the principles of avionics, deterministic systems, and an **Ongoing adaptation of high-integrity software paradigms (DO-178C, ECSS-E-ST-40C, ECSS-Q-ST-80C)**.

 -   **🚀 Stella Icarus Hooks:** A high-speed, JIT-compiled Python O3 compiled C++ hybrid subsystem and Ada daemons for tasks that demand instant, 100% reliable, and procedurally correct execution.
 This is the foundation for real-time control and automation.
 -   **🛰️ Microcontroller Interfacing (Under development SPARK):** The architecture is designed for direct, low-level communication with microcontrollers (like an Arduino) over a serial interface.
 This enables the Adaptive System to act as a Flight Management Computer (FMC) and control real-world hardware.[15], [29]